webful-ltd/occupied-city/README.md

  geojson file and included in our service data.
 Cities without a `coords` key will use their area and draw a circle instead of the real city shape.

+Some of the resulting shapes are a slightly weird representation of the city, but I've not yet found a better data source covering the whole world with enough detail to include cities the size of (say) Liverpool.
+It would be good to stick to one consistent source and process for all cities.
+Do you know of a better place to get outline geojson?
+Let me know!

 Dependencies
 ------------
 Server dependencies are managed with Composer and client libraries with Bower.